adriankarp/resources/README.md

 ## A personal list of useful resources, tips&tricks and more

-(TO BE UPDATED! [include Faker.js, Semantic UI, Geolocation API ,...])
+(TO BE UPDATED! [include Faker.js, Semantic UI, Geolocation API , sketch2HTML, StoryBook, Jest])

 ## Table of contents
   * [HTML & CSS](#html---css)